TudorMurariu/YumyumDiscordBot/README.md

 # YumyumDiscordBot
-Discord bot with a hell tone of random stuff
+Discord bot with a hell ton of random stuff
 ,it is just the code , without the picture used and without the node modules I have in my pc folder I also deleted my discord bot token for privacy resons Also the code isnt  valid for the newer versions of Discord JS(from 13 or higer it does not work anymore)